 Mardbalk Land and Sea Management

 Mardbalk rangers manage more than 440,000 hectares of land and sea country, including the Goulburn Islands and adjacent mainland areas of cultural significance.
 Invasive animals such as horses, pigs, and goats are managed on the islands, as well as buffalo and bantang on the mainland.
-A number of pig infestation sites have been targeted for management during the reporting period.
+A number of pig infestation sites have been targeted for management.

 The ranger group also undertakes crocodile and fire management work alongside the Garngi and Adjumarllarl ranger groups.
-Extensive weeding and burning work was undertaken around the Northern reaches of the Murganella floodplain, with particular focus on Mimosa control.
-Beach and sea patrol work is conducted in conjunction with Fisheries NT.
+Extensive weed control and burning work was undertaken around the Northern reaches of the Murganella floodplain, with particular focus on Mimosa control.
+Beach and sea patrol work is conducted in conjunction with NT Fisheries.
 The ranger group also identifies and documents sacred sites for protection and management.

 Invasive species control, fire management, beach and ghost net clearance, cultural support, environmental monitoring, sacred site protection, cost recovery, compliance.

 Together, the Garawa and Waanyi Garawa ranger groups manage over 16,000km2 of Waanyi Garawa and Garawa country.
 The rangers continue to implement extensive fire management and weed management programs.
 Aerial and ground burning work has been carried out to optimise biodiversity and defend against wildfire.
 The rangers have participated in scientific carbon-measuring and analysis with a view to capacity-building and positioning ranger groups and other traditional owners in the carbon marketplace.
 The ranger group has also commenced cultural documentation work in relation to traditional knowledge in their work area.